Biblical languages: Languages of the deuterocanonical books

 The deuterocanonical books have a different status according to various Jewish and Christian denominations, with some considering them canonical, others apocryphal.
-These books, mostly written between 300 BCE and 300 CE, were written in various times, places, contexts and languages by various authors for various reasons.
+These books, mostly written between 300 BC and 300 AD, were written in various times, places, contexts and languages by various authors for various reasons.
 Scholars continue to debate as to which languages each of the deuterocanonicals was originally written.
-Many of the oldest surviving texts are in Koine Greek, but show features of Semitic languages – usually Semitisms – such as Hebrew, Aramaic or Syriac, leading some scholars to argue that the original text, even though now lost, may have been written in a Semitic language rather than Greek.
+Many of the oldest surviving texts are in Koine Greek, but show features of Semitic languages – usually Semitisms – such as Hebrew or Aramaic, leading some scholars to argue that the original text, even though now lost, may have been written in a Semitic language rather than Greek.
 In other cases, the Greek seems more fluent and may be considered original.
 One of the youngest of these books, 2 Esdras, has a complex composition history with a probable mix of Hebrew, Latin and Greek origins.

 Languages of the New Testament

 The books of the Christian New Testament are widely agreed to have originally been written in Greek, specifically Koine Greek, even though some authors often included translations from Hebrew and Aramaic texts.
 Certainly the Pauline Epistles were written in Greek for Greek-speaking audiences.
 See Greek primacy for further details.
-Koine Greek was the popular form of Greek which emerged in post-classical antiquity (c.300 BC – AD 300), and marks the third period in the history of the Greek language.
+Koine Greek was the popular form of Greek which emerged in post-classical antiquity (c.
+300 BC – 300 AD), and marks the third period in the history of the Greek language.
 It is also called Alexandrian, Hellenistic, Common, or New Testament Greek.

 Some scholars believe that some books of the Greek New Testament (in particular, the Gospel of Matthew) are actually translations of a Hebrew or Aramaic original.
 A famous example of this is the opening to the Gospel of John, which some scholars argue to be a Greek translation of an Aramaic hymn.
 Of these, a small number accept the Syriac Peshitta as representative of the original.
 See Aramaic primacy.

 Likewise, some traditional Roman Catholic scholars believed the Gospel of Mark was originally written in Latin.
 However, the received text of the New Testament is Greek and nearly all translations are based upon the Greek text.